berzerk0/GitPage/CTF-Writeups/Optimum-HTB.md

 ### We have a technical question - how can we find an answer?

-Let us ask the oracle for guidance!
+We must beseech the oracle for guidance!

 <br>
 ![Asking the Oracle for guidance](https://i.imgur.com/rSLt5R7.png "Asking the Oracle for guidance")